pkerpedjiev/emptypipes/_posts/2015-09-02-sunshine-map.md

 <a href="https://en.wikipedia.org/wiki/Grytviken#Climate"><img src="/img/sunshine_map/grytviken_weatherbox.jpg"/ width="500px"></a>
 <hr>

-It's informative to compare the values for different cities.
+It's fun to compare the values for different cities.
 Are summers in Vienna warmer than in Zürich (yes)?
 Is Seattle rainier than New York City (no!)?
+What are the sunniest regions in the world?
+What about the rainiest?
 This often involves jumping from page to page or opening up two browser windows to compare values.
 Couldn't we make it easier?
 What if we could see all the values for every place for which there was data at once?
-What if we could show how the weather changes over the course of the year for the whole world at once?
+What if we could show how the global weather changes over the course of the year?

 <hr>
 <table>